csebooks/computer-networking/content.en/application-layer/_index.md

 We see that in response to the conditional GET, the Web server still sends a response message but does not include the requested object in the response message.
 Including the requested object would only waste bandwidth and increase user- perceived response time, particularly if the object is large.
 Note that this last response message has 304 Not Modified in the status line, which tells the cache that it can go ahead and forward its (the proxy cache’s) cached copy of the object to the requesting browser.

 ### HTTP/2

 HTTP/2 \[RFC 7540\], standardized in 2015, was the first new version of HTTP since HTTP/1.1, which was standardized in 1997.
 Since standardization, HTTP/2 has taken off, with over 40% of the top 10 million websites supporting HTTP/2 in 2020 \[W3Techs\].
 Most browsers—including Google Chrome, Internet Explorer, Safari, Opera, and Firefox—also support HTTP/2.

 The primary goals for HTTP/2 are to reduce perceived latency by enabling request and response multiplexing over a _single_ TCP connection, provide request prioritization and server push, and provide efficient compression of HTTP header fields.
 HTTP/2 does not change HTTP methods, status codes, URLs, or header fields.
 Instead, HTTP/2 changes how the data is formatted and transported between the client and server.To motivate the need for HTTP/2, recall that HTTP/1.1 uses persistent TCP connections, allowing a Web page to be sent from server to client over a single TCP connection.
-By having only one TCP connection per Web page, the number of sock- ets at the server is reduced and each transported Web page gets a fair share of the network bandwidth (as discussed below).
+By having only one TCP connection per Web page, the number of sockets at the server is reduced and each transported Web page gets a fair share of the network bandwidth (as discussed below).
 But developers of Web browsers quickly discovered that sending all the objects in a Web page over a single TCP connec- tion has a **Head of Line (HOL) blocking** problem.
 To understand HOL blocking, consider a Web page that includes an HTML base page, a large video clip near the top of Web page, and many small objects below the video.
 Further suppose there is a low-to-medium speed bottleneck link (for example, a low-speed wireless link) on the path between server and client.
 Using a single TCP connection, the video clip will take a long time to pass through the bottleneck link, while the small objects are delayed as they wait behind the video clip; that is, the video clip at the head of the line blocks the small objects behind it.
 HTTP/1.1 browsers typically work around this problem by opening multiple parallel TCP connections, thereby having objects in the same web page sent in parallel to the browser.
 This way, the small objects can arrive at and be rendered in the browser much faster, thereby reducing user-perceived delay.

 TCP congestion control, discussed in detail in Chapter 3, also provides brows- ers an unintended incentive to use multiple parallel TCP connections rather than a single persistent connection.
 Very roughly speaking, TCP congestion control aims to give each TCP connection sharing a bottleneck link an equal share of the available bandwidth of that link; so if there are _n_ TCP connections operating over a bottleneck link, then each connection approximately gets _1/n_th of the bandwidth.
 By opening multiple parallel TCP connections to transport a single Web page, the browser can “cheat” and grab a larger portion of the link bandwidth.
 Many HTTP/1.1 browsers open up to six parallel TCP connections not only to circumvent HOL blocking but also to obtain more bandwidth.